Home > Lifestyle

 The Kelty Cabana beach tent is a great size for a couple of people to hide from the sun and wind on the beach or in a backyard; (photo/Hannah Haas)

 Beach tents like the Kelty Cabana are another good option.
 These are similar in some ways to a regular camping tent, but are typically domed on one side and open on the other.
 Beach tents are nice because they can create a full wind block, provide more privacy, and full protection from the sun.
-They tend to be a bit shorter in height, however, so they are best suited to folks who like to lay or sit down on the ground.
+They tend to be a bit shorter in height, however, so they are best suited to folks who like to lay or sit down on the ground on their beach towels.

 We also tested the Sport-Brella Premiere which has design elements of both an umbrella and a beach tent.
 It basically sets up like an umbrella at an extreme angle and has side flaps that can be staked down to create a shield similar to a tent.